ncatlab/nlab-content/pages/0/5/9/3/3950/content.md

 * [[Bob Rosebrugh]] and [[Richard Wood]], "Pullback preserving functors".
 Journal of Pure and Applied Algebra 73.1 (1991): 73-90.

+A survey is presented in section 2 of:

+* [[Claudio Hermida]], _From Coherent Structures to Universal Properties_, Journal of Pure and Applied Algebra 165.1 (2001): 7-61. ([arXiv:0006161](http://arxiv.org/abs/math/0006161))

+* Hermida, Claudio.
+"Descent on 2-fibrations and strongly 2-regular 2-categories."
+Applied Categorical Structures 12.5 (2004): 427-459.

 [[!redirects codiscrete cofibrations]]
 [[!redirects two-sided cofibration]]
 [[!redirects two-sided cofibrations]]